Can a China Virtual Influencer Truly Win our Hearts?

 Welcome to a thrilling new era, where personalities aren't just people but creations of pixels and AI.
-China’s digital landscape is pioneering virtual influencers who have gone beyond the screen to dazzle on runways, livestreams, and customer service counters alike.
+China virtual influencers are now pioneering this landscape, going far beyond the screen to dazzle on runways, livestreams, and customer service counters alike.

 In this post:

-What are some of the challenges of using virtual influencers for brands?
+• What are some of the challenges of using metahumans for brands?

-How are virtual influencers being used in the luxury goods market?
+• How are China virtual influencers being used in the luxury goods market?

 Luo Tianyi